 Both the precious metals are having a strong support of investors over the weak global economic situation.
-This can likely affect the job market and hence the trend of people to invest in safe heaven will increase.
+This can likely affect the job market, and hence the trend of people to invest in safe heaven will increase.
 It is also seen that the electronic industry across the globe is coming forward to make future contracts with silver producers.
-This is happening for the first time in the history of the silver trading.
+This is happening for the first time in the history of silver trading.
 Also, the silver use in the industry is widening.

 It is also speculated that the Chinese economy will be entering the red zone soon.
 It has shown a sharp decline in the recent past, and investors across are playing safe.
 Economists feel that silver has further upside in the near term because the economic fear factor could play out a little further.
 But considering the extreme bullishness in the market, a slight reversal could be possible for a short time, but all in all, this grey metal looks to continue to shine for quite some time shortly.